Sarah Baker (singer): Academics and teaching

 In 1992, Baker re-focused her energy into academic pursuits, studying the intersections of music and literature for her MFA from Sonoma State University (1998) and her PhD from Union Institute & University (2002).
 She was a lecturer at SSU from 2002-2013 and is currently a private coach for recording artists and actors.

 Composing

 Baker began composing in 1999, performing String Theories string quartet at the 12th Annual International Virginia Woolf Society Conference.
-She was the arranger and conductor for the musical Funkarella in 2000 and wrote and performed the score for the Syringa Cinema film, I Married the War (2021).
+She was the musical arranger and conductor for the musical Glass Slipper Blues in 2000 and wrote and performed the score for the Syringa Cinema film, I Married the War (2021).

 Later career

 In 2018, Baker organized a fundraiser for musicians who were victims of the California wildfires.
 The resulting CD compilation, Out of the Fire, produced by Baker, Allen Sudduth, and Mooka Rennick, including the title track by Baker, was released by Prairie Sun Recording Studios, where she recorded her latest album.
 "It's a labor of love, and we hope that we can really help people", Baker said.
 "Not everything gets covered by insurance, and musical instruments are expensive.
 We just hope we can make a difference."

-Baker still teaches private voice lessons, composes music and performs in and around Sonoma County.
-She lives in Cobb Mountain with her husband, poet Timothy Williams.